 Automatic

-Suzuki's Vitara gains a Full Hybrid engine.
+Suzuki's improved Vitara is at its most frugal with a Full Hybrid engine.
 Jonathan Crouch takes a look.

-Suzuki has at last got around to developing its own Full Hybrid engine, introduced here beneath the bonnet of its Vitara compact SUV.
+In 2022, Suzuki at last got around to developing its own Full Hybrid engine, introduced beneath the bonnet of its Vitara compact SUV, a model updated in late 2024 to create the car we're going to look at here.
 It comes only with an automated manual 6-speed gearbox and the gains in efficiency aren't huge.
 But at least this 1.5-litre powertrain is all the company's own, a good sign for the brand's future independence.

 Suzuki claimed to be pioneering hybrid technology across all its SUVs back in 2019 when it introduced that tech in its Vitara and S-Cross models.
 When the small print was inspected though, it turned out that 'hybrid' in that particular case meant 'mild hybrid': basically a tiny battery assisting celebration and working the start/stop system.
 But not really doing that much for efficiency at all.
 Unlike a full-Hybrid, mild hybrid engines can't allow the powerplant to ever run on full battery power.
 Suzuki knew it had to do better.
 First in 2020, it borrowed a 1.8-litre full-Hybrid engine (and just about everything else) from Toyota to create the compact Swace estate.
-That was merely a prelude though, to the introduction of its own 1.5-litre Full Hybrid engine, which features here in the Full Hybrid Vitara.
+That was merely a prelude though, to the introduction of its own 1.5-litre Full Hybrid engine in 2022, which features here in the Full Hybrid Vitara, a car updated in late 2024.

-There are no visual changes with this Vitara model's switch to Full-Hybrid power.
-The car has been on sale since 2014 and the version we have now is the model that was facelifted in 2019.
-It remains a crossover positioned size-wise somewhere between the small and mid-sized SUV segments, 4,175mm in length and slightly taller than its visually less striking S-Cross showroom stablemate.
+Suzuki has taken the opportunity as part of this update to make a few small visual tweaks.
+There's a re-designed front grille and bumper, a rear upper spoiler incorporating rear window side spoilers and newly designed 17-inch alloy wheels.
+This remains a crossover positioned size-wise somewhere between the small and mid-sized SUV segments, 4,175mm in length and slightly taller than its visually less striking S-Cross showroom stablemate.
 This remains quite an assured piece of design work with its clamshell bonnet, blacked-out floating glasshouse, heavily sculpted flanks and a very neat tail-lamp finish.
 Inside, the cabin is beginning to date a bit, with quite a few hard plastic surfaces, though it all seems to have been pretty well screwed together by the Hungarian factory.
-The centre-dash infotainment screen still has graphics that look a bit after-market but this display certainly includes quite a lot, with sat nav and 'Apple CarPlay'/'Android Auto' smartphone-mirroring as well as a DAB tuner and Bluetooth.
-There's reasonably comfortable room for a couple of adults in the rear, though the twin sunroofs of the top SZ5 model do rob a few centimetres of headroom.
-Out back, there's a reasonably-sized 375-litre boot that's unaffected by the Full Hybrid engine installation.
-If you need more room, pushing forward the 60:40-split rear bench frees up 710-litre of space - and the floor can be completely flat if you position the adjustable boot floor in its upper position.
+The centre-dash infotainment screen is now 9-inches in size and now boasts a wireless link for its 'Apple CarPlay'/'Android Auto' smartphone-mirroring systems.
+There's reasonably comfortable room for a couple of adults in the rear, though the twin sunroofs of the top 'Ultra' model do rob a few centimetres of headroom.
+Out back, there's a reasonably-sized 375-litre boot.
+If you need more room, pushing forward the 60:40-split rear bench frees up 710-litre of space - and the floor can be completely flat if you position the adjustable boor floor in its upper position.

 So, what kind of efficiency difference does this Full Hybrid tech make to the Vitara?
-Well, the official combined cycle WLTP figure is 53.0mpg, with 121g/km of CO2, which is comparable in this segment to what you'd get from, say, a Toyota Yaris Cross Hybrid or the full-Hybrid self charging version of Renault's Captur E-TECH.
-To give you some perspective though, the existing manual gearbox mild hybrid Vitara manages 49.7mpg and 128g/km of CO2 in 2WD form, so the step forward here isn't huge.
-Yes, the drop in CO2 does put the Full Hybrid model in a more affordable BiK taxation band, but because of this larger capacity model's higher list price, the saving in company car tax isn't very great - think around £50 over three years for someone on 20% income tax.
+Well, the now-improved official combined cycle WLTP figure is 56.4mpg, with up to 113g/km of CO2, which is comparable in this segment to what you'd get from, say, a Toyota Yaris Cross Hybrid or the full-Hybrid self charging version of Renault's Captur E-TECH.
+The ALLGRIP 4WD version returns up to 50.4mpg and 127g/km.
 As with all Suzukis, this one is covered by a three year/60,000 mile warranty, plus a year of AA Suzuki Assistance, providing 24 hour UK and European roadside assistance, recovery and associated services.
 There's also a 12 year perforation warranty.

 We're pleased that Suzuki has retained its own approach to engineering for this Full Hybrid engine rather than simply borrowing from Toyota.
 But a glance at the price list reveals that there's a price to pay for that.
 We can't help wondering how many Vitara customers are going to be prepared to stump up for it.
 Perhaps it doesn't matter too much.
 This current Vitara design's production life is limited.
 And generous discounts are available on all variants (including this one) at the brand's dealerships.
 You'll need that to make this car a really competitive proposition.
 But at the right price, it might still be.